 “The Putin regime is on trial here,” he posted.
 “Come to the [investigative committee] offices to support me and other political prisoners!”

 In pursuing the charges against Udatlsov, Lbedev and Razvozzhaev, the Kremlin risks enflaming an opposition movement that has grown increasingly bold this year.

 In March, thousands rallied to protest Putin's election to a controversial third term as president, with some international observers calling his victory illegitimate.

 This summer, two high-profile cases of dissent made international headlines.
-In July, three members of the punk band Pussy Riot went on trial after being arrested for hooliganism in March; they had criticized Putin in a performance in a Moscow cathedral.
+In July, three members of the punk band Pussy Riot went on trial after being arrested for "hooliganism"; they had criticized Putin in a performance at a Moscow cathedral.
 Two of them were sentenced to serve two years in a brutal penal colony -- this month, they launched an appeal and lost.

-Also on July 31, Russia's most high-profile human rights activist, Alexander Navalny, was charged by state investigators with embezzlement that allegedly occurred years ago.
+In July, human rights activist Alexander Navalny, was charged by state investigators with embezzlement that allegedly occurred years ago.
 Navalny could face a decade in jail; he maintains that the charges are ridiculous and politically motivated.
-The investigations continue.
+The investigations are ongoing.

 The Kremlin has been criticized for this apparent crackdown, but officials maintain that they are simply enforcing existing laws.